 Many restrictions on travel to Cuba were lifted following the reestablishment of diplomatic relations with the United States.
 The November 2017 changes to the Cuba regulations, however, have affected UF engagement with Cuba.
 While most UF activities—including research, conference participation, professional meetings and study abroad—continue to be authorized under a “General License," additional steps are now required to supplement the standard travel approval process.
+Please complete the steps below as soon as possible in advance and in any case at least ten days prior to your planned Cuba travel.

 As with all official travel, UF faculty and staff must complete and submit a Travel Authorization request in advance.
 In addition, all faculty and staff must register their international travel through the online UFIC Travel Registry.
 When registering for travel to Cuba, you will receive a notification that your travel registration is on hold, pending approval from the UFIC Dean.